 Duration: january-march 2018

-Vlad is one of our current artists-in-residence at the New Harmony Clay Project.
-During his time in New Harmony, he will be working with high fire sculpture work as well as experimenting with local low-fire clay.
-He will explore new modes in contemporary ceramics as process-driven endeavors, and engage the transformative qualities of clay that form a communication with metaphorical, metaphysical, political, cultural and experimental undertones.
+Vlad was one of the artists-in-residence at the New Harmony Clay Project.
+During his time in New Harmony, he worked with high fire sculpture work as well as experimented with local low-fire clay.
+He explored new modes in contemporary ceramics as process-driven endeavors, and engaged the transformative qualities of clay that form a communication with metaphorical, metaphysical, political, cultural and experimental undertones.

-Basarab will also be making work for the exhibition Together Apart during the National Council on Education for the Ceramic Arts (NCECA) and hosted by the Pittsburgh Cultural Trust between March 13-18, 2018.
-Together Apart ponders the made and unmade, focusing in particular on the shard, something that was once whole and is now partial.
+Basarab also made work for the exhibition Together Apart during the National Council on Education for the Ceramic Arts (NCECA) and hosted by the Pittsburgh Cultural Trust between March 13-18, 2018.
+Together Apart ponderd the made and unmade, focusing in particular on the shard, something that was once whole and is now partial.